 8. Get the Best Views of Mount Batur Sunrise at Pinggan Village

-However, do not underestimate the magic of an evening hike.
-With the glittering lights of the tiny village below, and the twinkling stars in above, you’ll feel like you’re on top of the world.
+Do not underestimate the magic of an evening hike.
+With the glittering lights of the tiny village below and the twinkling stars above, you’ll feel like you’re on top of the world.

 9. Get in Touch with Nature at Kanto Lampo Waterfall

-A short trek down the makeshift stairs through the jungles of Bali leads you to the roaring cascades of Kanto Lampo.
+A short trek down the makeshift stairs through the jungles of Bali leads you to the roaring cascades of the Kanto Lampo waterfall.
 Imagine white curtains of water rushing down into a pool of greenish blue.

 10. Hike Across a Dinosaur’s Backbone at Mende Hill

-Be careful though with the steep drops either side as you’re nearing the peak – it’s a long way down!
+Be careful with the steep drops on either side as you’re nearing the peak – it’s a long way down!